 There are twelve stages altogether, making it significantly longer than the 16-games, which capped out at eight levels.
 Beyond its aesthetics, the Streets of Rage series was so well regarded because they were made for the console audience, and so it wasn’t as brutally difficult as its arcade counterparts often were.
 Streets of Rage 4 evolves this by drastically changing its balance.
 With the 16-bit games, you were given a handful of lives and continues, and were expected to make it all the way to the end.
 In Streets of Rage 4, your life count and score reset at every stage, and running out of lives while require restarting the levels; this then divides the game into twelve smaller challenges instead of one large one.
 With this focus, enemy attacks are much more powerful, and you’re more often threatened with losing lives.
 However, restoratives are also placed more regularly, so you can always keep yourself as full health stock, if you’ve played well enough.
 Most bosses also have at least one health restorative, which you can save until you need it, providing you can make your way to that part of the screen before getting knocked out.
 However, once you’ve beaten the main mode, you can unlock an Arcade mode, which requires that you beat the whole game on one credit in a single run.

 Combos will provide extra points the longer you can string them along; however, if you get hit, you lose the entire bonus, so it’s always a risk/reward balance to attempt to hit it higher.
 Not only will this grant extra lives, but your score is added to a global points total, which can then unlock retro versions of the characters.
 The chunky sprites look hilariously out of the rest of the game, but they all play like how they did in the old days, often with enormous power to compensate for their smaller moveset.
 (The gang from the first Streets of Rage also gets the screen-clearing cop car move.)
-Oddly, while Max and Shiva appear in the game as bosses, only their old school sprite versions are unlockable; Roo pops up in the background of a bar but isn’t playable at all.
-It’s possible these could be added as DLC at one point; plus, some of the boss designs are so cool, particularly Estel, that it almost seems like they were created to be added at some point in the future.
+In the initial version of the game, Max and Shiva appear in the game as bosses, and only their old school sprite versions are unlockable; Roo pops up in the background of a bar but is only playable in his retro form in the DLC.
 There are also hidden retro-style arenas based on the old games, unlocked by using a taser on the arcade cabinets found throughout the levels.

 Mechanically there’s very little of this that’s actually new, as these are aspects that have long existed as part of the beat-em-up DNA, but here they’re skillfully implemented by the folks at Guard Crush, who shown extraordinary expertise in the genre.
 Indeed, Streets of Rage 4 doesn’t just want to be old school throwback game – it’s something that not only looks and sounds modern, but polishes up 1990s game mechanics with decades of design hindsight; it’s a game that’s welcoming to newcomers, particularly with the easier difficulty modes, but also something with veteran players can appreciate.
 It hits pretty much every mark of a high quality beat-em-up – it’s no understatement that this is one of the best in the genre.